Joker (The Dark Knight)

-The Joker is a character and the main antagonist in Christopher Nolan's 2008 superhero film The Dark Knight.
-Based on the DC Comics supervillain of the same name, he is portrayed by Heath Ledger and is depicted as a psychopathic criminal mastermind with a warped, sadistic sense of humor who defines himself by his conflict with the vigilante Batman.
-In the film, the Joker tests how far Batman will go to save Gotham City from descending into chaos.
-He targets Batman's allies, including police lieutenant James Gordon and district attorney Harvey Dent, to prove that no one is incorruptible.
+The Joker is a fictional character portrayed by Heath Ledger and the main antagonist in Christopher Nolan's 2008 superhero film The Dark Knight.
+Based on the DC Comics supervillain of the same name, he is depicted as a psychopathic criminal mastermind with a warped, sadistic sense of humor who defines himself by his conflict with the vigilante Batman.
+In the film, the Joker tests how far Batman will go to save Gotham City from descending into chaos by targeting the Caped Crusader's allies, including police lieutenant James Gordon and district attorney Harvey Dent.

-Ledger's interpretation of the Joker as an avatar of anarchy and chaos was specifically influenced by the graphic novels Batman: The Killing Joke and Arkham Asylum: A Serious House on Serious Earth.
-He wears the character's traditional purple and green color palette, while his disfigured appearance is the result of a Glasgow smile covered by clown makeup rather than falling into a vat of chemical waste like the source material.
-For his performance, Ledger explored techniques from his previous roles, including his clown act in Terry Gilliam's fantasy film The Brothers Grimm, and took inspiration from paintings by artist Francis Bacon, Anthony Burgess' novel A Clockwork Orange and various punk rock musicians.
+Ledger's portrayal of the Joker as an avatar of anarchy and chaos was specifically influenced by the graphic novels Batman: The Killing Joke and Arkham Asylum: A Serious House on Serious Earth.
+He wears the character's traditional purple and green color palette, while his disfigured clown-like appearance is the result of smeared makeup that covers the facial scars of a Glasgow smile (rather than bleached white skin from falling into a tank of chemical waste, like in the source material).
+Paintings by Francis Bacon, the character of Alex in Anthony Burgess' novel A Clockwork Orange and Stanley Kubrick's film adaptation of the same name, and various punk rock musicians served as additional inspirations for Ledger's performance.

-Ledger's casting as the Joker was initially controversial but it is now widely considered his finest performance; Ledger himself regarded it as his most enjoyable.
-When the film was released in July 2008, six months after Ledger died of an accidental overdose, the performance received widespread acclaim and numerous posthumous accolades, including the Academy Award for Best Supporting Actor.
-The character is widely considered to be one of the greatest villains in film history, as well as one of the most iconic interpretations of the Joker.
+Although Ledger's casting as the Joker was initially controversial, it is now widely considered to be his finest performance; Ledger himself regarded it as his most enjoyable.
+When the film was released in July 2008, six months after Ledger died from an accidental prescription drug overdose, his performance as the Joker received widespread acclaim and earned numerous posthumous accolades, including the Academy Award for Best Supporting Actor.
+Ledger's Joker is often listed as one of the greatest and most iconic villains in film and popular culture and has become one of the most notable media adaptations of the character.